 Have an established distribution point for in-scope vulnerability disclosures that is freely available to the general public without restrictions.
 (In addition to completely open web sites, this can include websites that require registration but provide accounts for free without restriction to anyone.)

-Publish required CVE information in a standard format and presentation, to be determined and managed by the CVE Project (CNAs, board?)
+Publish required CVE information in a standard format and presentation style.
+This format and style will be determined and managed by the CVE Board.

 Administration Rules

 Operate under the CVE Terms of Use.

-Track and provide metrics related to responsiveness to higher level CNAs.
-These metrics shall be provided quarterly to the next higher level CNA.
+Track and provide metrics related to responsiveness and CNA performance to higher level CNAs.
+These metrics shall be provided quarterly to the next higher-level CNA.
+See Appendix G for details.

-Provide any documentation required to adjudicate disputes to the higher level CNA.
+Provide any documentation required to adjudicate disputes to the higher-level CNA.

 Responsibilities of Root and Primary CNAs